microservices-in-a-world-of-containers/dotnet/README.md

 # microservices-in-a-world-of-containers dotnet

 ## Stuck?
-Stuck at any point in time, use the git tags created for this workshop to get up to speed. run `git reset --hard` followed by git checkout [tag]
+Stuck at any point in time, use the git tags created for this workshop to get up to speed (These tags only work for .Net 5 and project is now .Net 7). run `git reset --hard` followed by git checkout [tag]